preciofishbone/OmniaDocsG2/release-notes/3.0.0/index.rst

 - Calendar rollup has now recieved an updated design.
 - It is now possible to download customer SPFx packages from Omnia admin.
 The download page includes a clear guide of how to do this.
 - The Omnia HTML structure is now complient with WCAG 2.1.
+- The My Sites action menu component has been updated with the ability to search for SharePoint sites.
+This allows you to find sites that are not connected to omnia as Team Collaborations.
+You can enable the tab from Omnia Admin.

 Web Content Management
 ***********************